Are you thinking of financing a new home? Weichert, Realtors - Villar and Company can help.

 I have a close relationship with several mortgage lenders in Prairieville, and they've helped me recognize some things that make the process of applying for a loan pretty simple.

 1 – Organize a list of questions about your loan program

 Make sure you bring a list of questions if you find that you do not perfectly realize the pros and cons of all the different programs.

 I or one of my lender contacts will assist you in understanding the advantages and disadvantages of both programs, because it is hard to understand the characteristics of fixed and adjustable rate mortgages.

-2 – Decide when to lock
+2 – Determine when you want to lock

-4 – Bring your paperwork
+4 – Gather your paperwork

 Acquiring a loan requires a lot of paperwork, so you should spend some time getting all your documentation together.
 Click here for a list of normal loan documentation.